-Editor’s Note: Follow Laura’s bariatric surgery journey (stomach stapling) here.
+Editor’s Note: Follow Laura’s journey after gastric sleeve surgery in 2013 (this is the start of her journey) .
 Laura is a 27-year old woman who’s incredibly loving, kind, and adorable.
 None of that will change….she’s always been and will always be one of the kindness human beings I know.
-I also want to mention that Laura has two great aunt’s who’ve had the same surgery and has several obese relatives including myself, her “favorite” aunt :).
+I also want to mention that Laura 3rd generation in our family to have weight loss surgery.
+She has several obese relatives including myself, her “favorite” aunt :).
 She’s by no means in this alone.
 I love you Laura!

 Those who know me on a personal level know that I have struggled with my weight for a long time.
 Looking back it started when I was young, but really came to be a problem when I was 15.
 As a child I was semi-active, I played soccer and enjoyed time outside but food was an issue.
 I would crave things and not know how to properly remove myself from those feelings and it ultimately became a much bigger problem.